0xekez/cw-ibc-example/README.md

   label: ekez-cw-ibc-example
 ```

-To establish a connecton between two contracts you will need too set
+To establish a connecton between two contracts you will need to set
 up a relayer.
 If you chose to use
 [hermes](https://hermes.informal.systems), after configuration the
 command to establish a connection is: